Data security and privacy

 Our reputation depends on being responsible for data entrusted to us.
 Delivering on this duty involves:

-• Oversight and reporting: The Chief Privacy Officer oversees the global privacy program and sets direction for privacy compliance across the enterprise.
+• Oversight and reporting: The Chief Privacy and Data Ethics Officer oversees the global privacy program and sets direction for privacy compliance and responsible data use across the enterprise.
 Over 30 Privacy Officers across the enterprise help our businesses make privacy-related decisions.
-Every quarter, we report any significant privacy matters to the Board.
+Our internal audit and compliance testing programs include privacy risk components.
+Every quarter, we report any significant privacy matters, including substantiated incidents from our Ethics Hotline, to Senior Management and the Board.

-• Privacy by design: We use privacy-by-design principles in our product development.
-For new initiatives or material changes to existing processes, we conduct Privacy Impact Assessments.
+• Privacy by design: We use privacy-by-design principles in product and process development.
+We conduct Privacy Impact Assessments for new initiatives or material changes to existing processes that involve personal information.
 These assessments help us identify and manage privacy risks.
 We also include appropriate privacy and security clauses in contracts with third parties that handle personal information for us.

 Sun Life engages with industry groups and in public policy discussions to share intelligence and best practices for building stronger data protection and privacy programs.
 Examples include: